jcrodriguez1989/chatgpt/README.md

 *** ChatGPT input:

 Document, in roxygen2 format, this R function: "square_numbers <- function(numbers) numbers ** 2"
-# Squares all numbers in a vector
+# Calculate the square of each number in a vector.
 #
-# This function squares all numbers in a given vector.
+# This function calculates the square of each number in a given vector.
 #
-# @param numbers A vector of numerical values
+# @param numbers A numeric vector.
-#
-# @return A vector containing the squares of the input numbers
+# @return A numeric vector containing the square of each element in the input vector.
-#
 # @examples
 # square_numbers(c(1, 2, 3))
+# # returns: [1] 1 4 9
+#
+# square_numbers(-3:3)
+# # returns: [1] 9 4 1 0 1 4 9
 #
 # @export
 square_numbers <- function(numbers) {